EMBrewer/EMBRewer.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 Hello, I am Research Assistant Professor within the Department of Computer Science and Engineering at NYU.
 Concomitantly, I am a researcher at the Visualization and Data Analytics Research Center at NYU's Tandon School of Engineering.
 My research interests are broadly centered around utilizing geospatial data and computer vision to inform policy and decision making in the contexts of international development and urban design.

-My core goals are to
+I hold a Ph.D. in geospatial data science from William & Mary.
+I also hold an M.S. in applied physics from William & Mary and a B.S. in physics from UMBC.

+## Research Goals
 (1) reveal patterns in development, population, and the environment in data-sparse and data-adverse conditions,
 (2) fill in critical information gaps to better understand social and economic outcomes and events in these areas,
 (3) develop interdisciplinary collaborations and computational and empirical methods to achieve these aims, and
 (4) impart this knowledge to the next generation of leaders.

 Please see my Google Scholar or CV for a full list of publications.

-I hold a Ph.D. in geospatial data science from William & Mary.
-I also hold an M.S. in applied physics from William & Mary and a B.S. in physics from UMBC.